-Cherry Chocolate Red Wine Cookies are one of my favorite ways to use leftover wine.
-Not that that’s been a problem lately, but it’s always good to have recipes that call for wine.
-This one is pretty reliable.
-Originally from Ashley Berman and published on Food Network.
+This recipe for Cherry Chocolate Red Wine Cookies is one of my favorite ways to use leftover wine.
+Not that that's been a problem lately, but it's always good to have recipes that call for wine, and this one is pretty reliable.
+It's originally from Ashley Berman and was published on Food Network.

 Cherry Chocolate Red Wine Cookies

 ¼ cup plus 2 tablespoons natural cocoa powder (30 grams)